South Beach: Washington Avenue

+Flamingo/Lummus

+Flamingo/Lummus, named for the two parks it encompasses, is the largest residential district of South Beach and is home to over 15,000 residents.
+It is bound by 5th Street to the south, Alton Road to the west, Lincoln Road to the north, and Lummus Park to the east.
+It contains Flamingo Park, a 36.5-acre (14.8 ha) park with an aquatic center, 17 tennis courts, a baseball stadium, handball and racquetball courts, a softball field, basketball courts, football field, soccer field, running track, playground, walking trails, and a dog park.
+A diverse working and middle class neighborhood, Flamingo/Lummus contains a wealth of Art Deco and Mediterranean Revival apartment buildings from the 1920s and 1930s.

 West Avenue Corridor

 The West Avenue Corridor extends from 5th Street north to 17th Street and is bounded by the east side of Alton Road and Biscayne Bay.
 Development in the West Avenue Corridor began in the 1920s when three grand hotels were built on the shores of Biscayne Bay: The Flamingo, The Fleetwood and the Floridian.
 Al Capone and vacationing billionaires from the Golden Age made these hotels their winter hideaway.
 By the 1950s the hotels fell into ruin and tourists abandoned this side of South Beach for the oceanside.

 All three properties, along with the rest of the Corridor, have since evolved into a middle-class, mixed use residential neighborhood.
 Each passing decade saw the addition of new architectural styles that enhance the diversity and appeal of the neighborhood.
 Amenities for residents and visitors include shopping, houses of worship, cafes, restaurants, parks and gyms.

-Today, the West Avenue Corridor is one of the most desirable places to live in Miami Beach.
-Vacationers, homeowners and renters can find an abode to suit any style in this neighborhood that supports a combination of single family homes, original art deco buildings, MiMo mid-rises and contemporary high density high-rises.

 The Corridor is home to almost 10,000 residents, over 40 different condominiums, several single family homes and a number of rental buildings.
 The neighborhood has changed over the years.
 The recent Census shows the neighborhood to be much younger and more year-round than in years past.
-It is highly walkable since it is a quiet neighborhood and is close to many amenities - Flamingo Park, Lincoln Road, the ocean, the nightlife of Ocean Drive and Washington Avenue, Whole Foods Market, Publix and many restaurants.
+It is highly walkable since it is a quiet neighborhood and is close to many amenities - Flamingo Park, Lincoln Road, the ocean, the nightlife of Ocean Drive and Washington Avenue, grocery stores and many restaurants.

-Located at 10th Street and West Avenue, The Shoppes at West Avenue, built almost 12 years ago by Gumenick Properties, hosts a locus of business activity that complements the residential community.
-There is a parking garage disguised by the architecture and on the ground level are shops such as Starbucks, one of the most neighborly on the Beach, Oliver's Bistro, a local "joint" with a European flair overseen by the welcoming and gracious owner, Hagen Taudt, a dry cleaner, the South Beach Animal Hospital, a spa, Massage by Design and other businesses.

-Adding the neighborhood's attractiveness is its proximity to the neighborhoods of South of Fifth, Sunset Harbor, Belle Isle, the Venetian Islands and North Bay Road.
-In the South of Fifth community is the highly rated South Pointe Elementary School, an "A" rated school boasting the highly coveted International Baccalaureate® program.

-One could say the Corridor has come full circle - the forefathers intentions were to create a magical lifestyle in a tropical paradise, and the residents who now make their home along the Bay fulfill and continue that lifestyle.